ARMmbed/mbed-os-5-docs/docs/tutorials/optimize/memory/memory_intro.md

 **Note:** More information about the memory usage differences between Mbed OS 2 and Mbed OS 5 is available [here](https://developer.mbed.org/blog/entry/Optimizing-memory-usage-in-mbed-OS-52/).

-### Removing Unused Modules
+### Removing unused modules

-For a simple program like [Blinky](https://github.com/ARMmbed/mbed-os-example-blinky), a program that flashes an LED, typical memory usage is split between the following modules:
+For a simple program like [Blinky](https://github.com/ARMmbed/mbed-os-example-blinky), a program that flashes an LED, typical memory usage is split among the following modules:

 ```
 +---------------------+-------+-------+-------+